VijayaVijayanS/Tracing-Microservice-Using-Jaeger-.Net-/README.md

-# Tracing-Microservice-Using-Jaeger-.Net-
+# Alpaca API AWS Lambda Function with OpenTelemetry

+## Description:

+A sample AWS Lambda function written in C# that interacts with the Alpaca API to retrieve and display assets.
+It also uses OpenTelemetry for tracing Lambda executions.

+## LambdaService:

-* This code demonstrates a simple .NET console application that retrieves and displays assets from the Alpaca API.
+This LambdaService application retrieves and displays assets from the Alpaca API.

+## Setup

+### Prerequisites
+- .NET Core SDK
+- Alpaca API Key and Secret Key
+- AWS Lambda and API Gateway setup
-  The application integrates OpenTelemetry for distributed tracing and utilizes the Jaeger exporter for tracing visualization.
+- Jaeger instance for tracing

+### Installation
+1. Clone the repository.
+2. Open the solution in Visual Studio or any other compatible IDE.
+3. Update the Alpaca API key and secret key in the code.
+4. Deploy the Lambda function to AWS Lambda.
+5. Configure API Gateway to trigger the Lambda function.
+6. Set up Jaeger for tracing and update the host and port in the code.

+### Usage
-* The application retrieves active assets from the Alpaca API and prints informationabout each asset, such as its symbol, name, exchange, tradability, and status.
+The Lambda function can be triggered via the API Gateway endpoint.
+It retrieves a list of assets from the Alpaca API and returns the asset details in JSON format.

-* By leveraging the OpenTelemetry library, the application traces various operations, such as asset retrieval, using the Jaeger exporter to send traces to a Jaeger instance running on the specified IP address and port.
-The code sets up the tracer with a specific service name and configures it to collect traces for the "AlpacaApp" service.

-* This application, when executed within the context of AWS Lambda, can efficiently harness the capabilities of serverless computing to manage and trace these operations.
-By setting up OpenTelemetry and Jaeger for distributed tracing.

-Additionally, the code creates spans to trace the asset retrieval and display operations, providing visibility into the application's behavior.
+## Functionality
+The `FunctionHandler` method in the `Function` class retrieves and processes assets from the Alpaca API.
+The function also integrates tracing using OpenTelemetry and exports data to a Jaeger instance.